TomasTNunes/TMDB-Player/README.md

 - **Custom Play Button:** Automatically adds a custom play button next to the existing TMDB "Play Trailer" button when viewing a movie or TV show page.
 - **Free Streaming:** Opens a new tab with a webpage to stream the selected movie or TV show.
-- **Multiple Streaming Servers:** Choose from different video streaming servers (Server 1, Server 2, ...).
-Server 1 or Server 2 is recommended for the best experience if available.
+- **Multiple Streaming Servers:** Choose from different video streaming servers to ensure the best possible streaming experience.
-- **Minimal Ads:** While the TMDB site itself is ad-free, the player webpage may display minimal ads.
-Using an ad blocker is recommended for an uninterrupted experience.
+- **Minimal Ads:** While the TMDB site and certain servers on the player webpage are ad-free, others may display minimal ads.
+For an uninterrupted experience, using an ad blocker is recommended.

 ---